 Visual scenes are typically in motion, either because of objects moving or optic flow from our own movements.
-22, 2323The primary visual cortex has historically been thought to be the first site at which direction selectivity emerges, with some neurons having stronger responses to one direction of motion than to its opposite 26, 27.
-However, it is now known that direction selectivity occurs as early as the retina, with several subtypes of retinal ganglion cells (RGCs) being direction-selective24, 25.
-Yet it is still not known whether or how efficient coding principles can explain this finding.
+The encoding of visual motion starts as early as the retina, with several subtypes of retinal ganglion cells (RGCs) having stronger responses to one direction of motion than to its opposite22, 23.
+These direction-selective neurons are divided into four subtypes that respond preferentially to one of the four cardinal directions23.
+26, 27 Yet it is still not known whether or how efficient coding principles can explain this finding.
 My lab previously studied efficient coding in spatiotemporal receptive fields15, but this study made strong assumptions (independently processed spatial and temporal information) that preclude encoding visual motion.
 To test whether we can explain motion-selectivity in RGCs from efficient coding principles, I will build an efficient coding model that estimates receptive fields in which space and time are processed together.
 This model will be conceptually similar to the one from Aim 1, where the inputs to model RGCs come from multiple channels, each of which representing a different latency.
-23Completion of this aim will result in testable predictions for efficient coding of motion in natural images, which we will be able to compare to experimental data from the Field Lab at UCLA.
+I predict the efficient coding model will mostly encode motion in the four cardinal directions, similarly to experimental data23.
+Completion of this aim will result in testable predictions for efficient coding of motion in natural images, which we will be able to compare to experimental data from the Field Lab at UCLA

 References